zxc-tju/zxc-tju.github.io/_pages/about.md

 # 🔥 News
+- *202412🔥*  &nbsp;Excited to announce that our work, "InterHub: A Naturalistic Trajectory Dataset with Dense Interaction for Autonomous Driving", is now available!
+Check out the [[preprint paper]](https://arxiv.org/abs/2411.18302), [[dataset]](https://figshare.com/articles/dataset/_b_InterHub_A_Naturalistic_Trajectory_Dataset_with_Dense_Interaction_for_Autonomous_Driving_b_/27899754), and [[code]](https://github.com/zxc-tju/InterHub).
-- *202407🔥*  &nbsp;I will be holding a workshop "Advanced Modeling, Evaluation, and Simulation of Interactions in Mixed Traffic" at ITSC 2024 during September 24- 27, 2024 in Edmonton, Canada.[[workshop site](https://sites.google.com/view/workshop-itsc-2024)]
+- *202407*  &nbsp;I will be holding a workshop "Advanced Modeling, Evaluation, and Simulation of Interactions in Mixed Traffic" at ITSC 2024 during September 24- 27, 2024 in Edmonton, Canada.[[workshop site](https://sites.google.com/view/workshop-itsc-2024)]
-- *202407🔥*  &nbsp;Our work "Towards Interactive Autonomous Vehicle Testing: Vehicle-Under-Test-Centered Traffic Simulation" has been accepted by IEEE ITSC 2024.
+- *202407*  &nbsp;Our work "Towards Interactive Autonomous Vehicle Testing: Vehicle-Under-Test-Centered Traffic Simulation" has been accepted by IEEE ITSC 2024.
 My colleague [Yiru Liu](https://www.linkedin.com/in/yiru-liu-b407312b9/) will be presenting this work at ITSC 2024 in Edmonton, Canada.[[paper](https://arxiv.org/html/2406.02860v2)] [[code](https://github.com/YNYSNL/VCDI)]
 - *202404*  &nbsp;Our work "Measuring Sociality in Driving Interaction" has been published on IEEE Transactions on Intelligent Transportation Systems. [[paper](https://ieeexplore.ieee.org/document/10499856)]
 - *202404*  &nbsp;Our proposal "Evidence-Based Communication Channel for Autonomous Driving Technology" has been officially funded by the 2024 IEEE ITSS New Initiatives Program.
 - *202401*  &nbsp;We present our poster on "Modeling Social Interaction Behaviors and Measuring Driving Sociality in Strong Interactive Scenarios" at 2024 Transportation Research Board Annual Meeting.